Peso Pluma: 2024–present: Éxodo

 Another track from Éxodo, "La Patrulla" with fellow Mexican singer-songwriter Netón Vega, and its music video, was released as its tenth single on 5 September 2024.
-In the wake of Hurricane Milton, Kabande cancelled his scheduled final two concert dates for the Éxodo Tour, 16 October at Amalie Arena in Tampa, Florida and 17 October at Kaseya Center in Miami, with the tour concluding on 13 October in First Horizon Coliseum in Greensboro. Éxodo received a nomination to win the award for Best Música Mexicana Album (including Tejano) at the 67th Annual Grammy Awards, which will take place in February 2025, making it Kabande's second Grammy nomination.
-On 7 November, he appeared on Double P Records signee Jasiel Nuñez's second studio album La Odisea (2024), appearing on the songs "California Sunset", "Amiri" alongside Tito Double P, and "En Mi Mundo"., also he took part in Neton Vega album Mi Vida Mi Muerte with a duet named "Morena".
+In the wake of Hurricane Milton, Kabande cancelled his scheduled final two concert dates for the Éxodo Tour, 16 October at Amalie Arena in Tampa, Florida, and 17 October at Kaseya Center in Miami, with the tour concluding on 13 October in First Horizon Coliseum in Greensboro. Éxodo received a nomination to win the award for Best Música Mexicana Album (including Tejano) at the 67th Annual Grammy Awards, which took place in February 2025, making it Kabande's second Grammy nomination.
+On 7 November, he appeared on Double P Records signee Jasiel Nuñez's second studio album La Odisea (2024), appearing on the songs "California Sunset", "Amiri" alongside Tito Double P, and "En Mi Mundo", also he took part in Netón Vega album Mi Vida Mi Muerte with a duet named "Morena".